There is a moment in our life when we decide to take direct action; to make a zine, to write a book, to create art, to organize a collective, etc.

 Engage in open discussions

 Everybody should provide opportunities for collaborative team discussion and learning.
 Create a safe space for discussion.
-If physical meeting isn’t possible (especially during COVID pandemic), then you might consider getting everyone on board using Signal Messenger, Briar, or some other secure and private messaging apps.
+If physical meeting isn’t possible (especially during COVID pandemic), then you might consider getting everyone on board using Signal Messenger, Briar, or some other secure and private messaging apps1.

 Accept ideas as they are, whether they are seemingly stupid at first.
 The goal is to gather as many ideas from everyone as possible, and to distill them after as a group, agreeing collectively on what would add value to project and/or to the people.